 8.1 In situations involving the use of reasonable force to control or restrain pupils there is the possibility of an allegation being made.
-Any complaint should be directed to the Acting Principal who will ensure that the Academy's complaints procedures are followed.
+Any complaint should be directed to the Principal or Head of School who will ensure that the Academy's complaints procedures are followed.